 To the outside world the word ‘larp’ may seem like it means something very specific.
-Many regions have one primary larp which for new players comes to define the entire concept.
+Many regions have one primary larp which comes to define the entire concept for that region.
 These days many new players are finding games online, but still retain the notion that there is only one kind of LARP.
-Here’s a guide for new players who are looking to get in, but don’t know what they should be looking for.
+Here’s a guide for new players who are looking to get in, but don’t know what the different kinds of larp are and which they should be looking for.

 Your last vocabulary assignment was about Crowd Funding definitions.
 Now lets discuss a couple commonly misused words from the classic investment world.
 And that really means that I’ve used these words incorrectly.
 They means something specific.
 By the way, these are not dictionary definitions… But rather experiential definitions.